SOTIF-AVLab/DOTL/Intersection_Vis_tool/README.md

 # Intersection Vis Tool

-We provide a Matlab program to monitor the violation status of traffic participants and a Python program to visualize the monitoring results.
+We provide a Matlab program to monitor the violation status of vehicle in intersection, and a Python program to visualize the monitoring results.
+These programs are written based on the format definition of SinD dataset.
+You can select one of the dataset, and choose an ID in this dataset as ego vehicle.
+Then, the visual program will reproduce relevant scenes and display the monitoring results in real time.

 ## Python package Installation
 The package required for the program to run is shown in the `requirements.txt` file, and you can install them by：`pip3 install -r requirements.txt`